 Siberian ancestry is found in the Zagros mountains, Iran Neolithic, as early as 8000 BC.
 The fact that Sumerian civilization (4000 BC) was not authocthonous/indigenous is largely accepted by main stream archaeologists and many say that the Sumerians came from the Zagros mountains.

 From my book published in December 2016, Sumerian Turks: Civilization's Journey from Siberia to Mesopotamia

 "...And there is a stupid claim that these people, including Sumerians, came from the Zagros mountains, as if a mountain range in Iran is the end of the world and there is nothing beyond, say, like Central Asia or Siberia!
 We know Sumer had trading partners beyond Iran, such as India and Afghanistan."

-The genetic research has proven my above statement two year after the publication of my book.
+The above genetic research has proven my above statement two years after the publication of my book.

-Since the people in Zagros are now known to have ancestry from Siberia, the main stream suggestion that they came from Zagros simply supports the Siberian origins of the Sumerian civilization!
+Since the people in Zagros are now known to have ancestry from Siberia, the mainstream suggestion that they came from the Zagros simply supports the Siberian origins of the Sumerian civilization!
 And for those who claim Sumerians came from the Caucasus, the above would still hold, they would still have ANE ancestry.

-They came from Central Asia, Botai/Kelteminar mixed with Iranian farmers, which had ANE ancestry too.
-And there might have been a wave from the Caucasus too.
-And we know that direct descendants of ANE were alive during the Bronze Age, comptemporary with the Sumerian civilization.
+Sumerians came from Central Asia, with a much later wave, Botai/Kelteminar people mixed with Iranian farmers, which had ANE ancestry too.
+And there might have been a wave from the Caucasus too, probably connected to the Akkadians rather than the Sumerians.
+And we know that direct descendants of ANE were alive during the Bronze Age, comptemporary with the Sumerian civilization!